 - Vitamin C

 1. Vitamin A

 Beta carotene is an antioxidant that gets converted into vitamin A in our body.
 As per many researches, beta–carotene (red-orange pigment) is quite effective to increase melanin production in lighter skin tone individuals.
 Vegetables and fruits like tomatoes, sweet potatoes, carrots, mango, cantaloupe, etc are good sources of vitamin A.

 Vitamin E has been acknowledged as a highly beneficial vitamin for your skin.
 Along with fighting the free radical damage in the body, it may also help to balance out the melanin stimulation in the body.
 Another significant function of this vitamin for skin is that it protects the skin against sun damage.
 You can include grains, seeds, and nuts in your diet for attaining optimum benefits of vitamin E for your skin.

 3. Vitamin C

-Many research studies have elaborated the different ways of increasing and decreasing melanin pigment in the skin.
-However, more evaluations are needed to validate the previous findings.
 Besides melanin, other factors also influence your skin color.
 New genetic research findings reveal the role of genes in the diversity of human skin color.
-Before you choose to undergo any kind of procedure for modifying the skin pigmentation, it is good to know the pros and cons.
+Before you choose to undergo any kind of procedure for modifying your skin pigmentation, it is good to know the pros and cons.